Jane hopes Wafcon win will unite South Africa

 "I would say to all the South Africans out there we hope that this will unite the nation," the 29-year-old midfielder told BBC Sport Africa.

-"We hope that this bought back smiles in people's faces and brought back hope.
+"We hope that this brought back smiles in people's faces and brought back hope.

 "There's so many things happening in our country, so I think today was one of those days where we saw a united South Africa.
 We're hoping going forward we'll get more and more people supporting Banyana Banyana."